ryanemmans/storefront/README.md

 Phase 3: Connect the Virtual Store to an API to retrieve live data from your data source, using `thunk` to enable asynchronous actions.

+Phase 4: Complete work on the Virtual Store by adding detail pages for individual products as well as the the cart checkout page

 ### **Phase 1 Requirements**

 Setup the basic scaffolding of the application with initial styling and basic behaviors.
 This initial build sets up the file structure and state management so that we can progressively build this application in a scalable manner